Iran's Nuclear Program Is Still Growing, and America's Fist Is Shrinking

 November 25, 2013

 The blockbuster nuclear deal reached early Sunday morning in Geneva between Iran and the U.S.-led coalition is both less and more consequential than early reports suggest.
-And there is a good chance that its real value—whether it prevents Iran’s nuclear ambitions or inadvertently opens the door to an Iranian bomb—may not be known until President Barack Obama turns into the home stretch for his second term, after the 2014 midterms.

 Speaking Thursday before the U.N.
 General Assembly, just one day after the latest massacre of civilians by government-affiliated forces, Kofi Annan warned that the crisis in Syria was on a disastrous course.
 “If things do not change, the future is likely to be one of brutal repression, massacres, sectarian violence and even all-out civil war,” he said.
 “All Syrians will lose.”
 Annan, of course, is not the first to evoke the term “civil war” in reference to the crisis in Syria, which has already resulted in more than 10,000 dead and 50,000 missing.

 The End of the Beginning

 September 28, 2009

 With apologies to Winston Churchill, President Obama may not have presided over the beginning of the end of the Israeli-Palestinian conflict last week in New York, but he seems finally to have marked the end of an embarrassing beginning to his Middle East diplomacy.
 The president and his senior advisors came to office nine months ago eager to say and do what George W. Bush didn’t.